Physical Side Effects of Meth Use

 - Dry mouth

-With extended use of meth, these side effects can become chronic problems.
-For example, teeth grinding combined with dry mouth leads to “meth mouth.”
+With the extended use of meth, these side effects can become chronic problems.
+For example, teeth grinding combined with the dry mouth leads to “meth mouth.”
 Meth abusers often lose their teeth and develop sores on their gums.
 This is made worse by the psychological effects of the drug that discourage hygiene like brushing teeth.

-Similarly, meth abusers can develop sores on their body from scratching and fidgeting while they’re high.
+Similarly, meth abusers can develop sores on their bodies from scratching and fidgeting while they’re high.
 The loss of appetite can also make them go days without eating, and meth abusers are often too thin.
 This increases the potency of the drug, making it even more damaging.

 The physical effects of meth on the heart and brain are especially severe.
 Extremely high doses cause brain damage and neurotoxicity.
-Long-term use is associated with a risk of Parkinson’s disease and a shrinking of the part of the brain responsible for short term memory.
+Long-term use is associated with a risk of Parkinson’s disease and a shrinking of the part of the brain responsible for short-term memory.

 Behavioral Side Effects of Meth Use